European Spruce - the Sound of Wood.

 construction for protecting the wood - just six naked holes in the wood.
 Depth of these on the back is just a bit more than the diameter of the ball at the end of a string.

-- In opposite to other Gibson guitars incl.
-Les Pauls, the Flying V had no (holly) headstock veneer: after the Korina wood was filled with paste wood filler the headstock was simply painted black (while the rest of the guitar later got a quite clear lacquer finish - in fact there was some anilin dye used for tinting the color).
-The Gibson-logo was not inlaid with MOP and no decal was used either, the writing is an embosed plastic logo of 2.5 inch length (silver or gold), same as used on some Gibson amps of the same period.
+- The Gibson-logo was not inlaid with MOP and no decal was used either, the "Gibson"-writing is an embosed plastic logo of 2.5 inch length (silver or gold), same as used on some Gibson amps of the same period.

 ... more to come ... more to come ... more to come ... more to come soon ...

-We do stock a limited number of Korina body and neck blanks as well as the vintage correct material for fretboards from (very) old stock, if interested contact us through email (info AT best-eurospruce DOT com) or using the feedback system at the "Contact" section of this website (see left frame).
+We do stock a limited number of Korina body and neck blanks as well as the vintage correct material for fretboards from (very) old stock, if interested contact us through email (info AT best-eurospruce DOT com) or use the feedback system at the "Contact" section of this website (see left frame).

 .............................................................................................................